FREQUENTLY ASKED QUESTIONS

 What goods are prohibited to transport with Domestic Freight Express?

-Domestic Freight Express does not handle any item that is classified as a dangerous good, explosives, live animals or any illegal contraband’s.
+Domestic Freight Express does not handle any item that is classified as explosives, live animals or any illegal contraband’s.

 How do I complete a Consignment Note?